-This is one of the days you will experience the Jumolhari trek difficulty as it is one of the longest days of your trek spanning a distance of around 21 km.
 After a heavy breakfast, you will follow the trail that leads to the river.
-The trek takes a gradual ascend through a lush forest of blue pine, oak, rhododendron trees, birch and fir.
+Today is one of the days you will experience the Jumolhari trek difficulty as it is one of the longest days of your trek spanning a distance of around 21 km.
+The trek takes a gradual ascend through a lush forest of blue pine, oak, rhododendron trees, birch, and fir.
 Eventually, you will begin walking through the rocky and bumpy path and pass wooden bridges.

-You will reach Thombu zam from where there are many other trails branched to other trekking destinations.
-After passing up a ridge with a chorten you will reach your campsite.
+You will reach Thombu zam, from where there are many other trails branched to other trekking destinations.
+After passing up a ridge with a chorten, you will reach your campsite.
 You can instantly spot the amazing Jumolhari Mountain from the end of the valley.
-Jumolhari is one of the world’s highest mountain at an altitude of 7,326m/24,035ft.
+Jumolhari is one of the world’s highest mountains at an altitude of 7,326m/24,035ft.

 Today you will begin your trek from Thangthagkha and head towards the base camp of Mt.
 Jumolhari; Jangothang.
-For a while in the beginning, the trail takes an ascend through an alpine meadow until reaching the army camp.
+In the beginning, the trail takes an ascend through an alpine meadow until reaching the army camp.
 At the army post, you will have to register your permit.
 The Pachu river above the tree line is to be followed to reach the camp.
 Along the way, you will pass through a few villages of Sio, Takethang, and Dangochang.